eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 25
     :dedent: 4

-Note that we here specified a model using operators.
-This allows for a lot of flexibility when creating models.
-Currently, the operators "+", "-", "*", "/" and "**", the power operator in python, are supported.

-Please keep in mind that parameters defined via operations will not be included in your list of parameters in the journal file.
-However, all parameters that are part of the operation, and are not fixed, will be included, so you can easily perform the required operations on the final result to get these parameters, if necessary.

 ABCpy not only supports the creation of complicated priors.
 It is now also possible to have multiple models, each associated with some observed data, that share some parts of their priors.